Binary-ShadowMonarch/Bookapp/README.md

 ## How to Run This Thing

-1. Get the source file and Open .env_template then fill in your configuration and save it as .env (as per the names)
+1. Get the source file and Open .env_template then fill in your configuration(as per the names) and save it as .env
 2. Run `docker-compose --env-file ./.env up --build -d`
 3. Visit `http://localhost:4353`